norydev/NoryDev.github.io/_posts/2024-09-24-from-jquery-to-hotwire-lessons-of-a-successful-migration.md

 ```
 Well I guess you know not to do that<sup id="sup-3"><a href="#footnotes-3">3</a></sup>.

 2) You can replace the `DOMContentLoaded` event listener with a `turbo:load` event listener, or is it `turbo:before-stream-render`?
-Again, that will soon become a nightmare, don't do that (also, depending on what you want to do, it won't even work).
+Again, that will quickly become a nightmare, don't do that (also, depending on what you want to do, it won't even work).

 3) You can add a Stimulus controller.
 That's basically what Hotwire wants you to do.
 Then it becomes cleaner: